In this guide

 Misplaced your Apple iPad or iPhone?
 Losing one of these pricey devices is painful but it may not be entirely hopeless.
-Apple has included some useful tracking and remote control functions which can help recover your hardware, or at least make sure a thief can’t get hold of the data.
+Apple has included useful tracking and remote control functions which can help recover your hardware, or at least make sure a thief can’t get hold of the data.

 We’ve previously looked at tracking and controlling lost Android tablets and smartphones, so here’s how to do the same for Apple.